mengyao/Complete-Striped-Smith-Waterman-Library/README.md

- -h, --help            show this help message and exit -s SUBJECT, --subject=SUBJECT Path of the fasta file containing the subject genome sequence [REQUIRED] -q QUERY, --query=QUERY   Path of the fastq or fasta file containing the short read to be aligned [REQUIRED] -m MATCH, --match=MATCH   positive integer for weight match in genome sequence alignment. [default: 2] -x MISMATCH, --mismatch=MISMATCH  positive integer.
+ -h, --help            show this help message and exit -s SUBJECT, --subject=SUBJECT Path of the fasta file containing the subject genome sequence [REQUIRED] -q QUERY, --query=QUERY   Path of the fastq or fasta file containing the short read to be aligned [REQUIRED] -t QTYPE, --qtype=QTYPE   Type of the query file = fastq or fasta. [default:fastq] -m MATCH, --match=MATCH   positive integer for weight match in genome sequence alignment. [default: 2] -x MISMATCH, --mismatch=MISMATCH  positive integer.
 The negative value will be used as weight mismatch in genome sequence alignment.[default: 2]
  -o GAP_OPEN, --gap_open=GAP_OPEN  positive integer.
 The negative value will be used as weight for the gap opening. [default: 3]
  -e GAP_EXTEND, --gap_extend=GAP_EXTEND    positive integer.
 The negative value will be used as weight for the gap opening. [default: 1]
  -f MIN_SCORE, --min_score=MIN_SCORE   integer.
 Consider alignments having a score <= MIN_SCORE as not aligned. [default: 0]
  -l MIN_LEN, --min_len=MIN_LEN integer.
 Consider alignments having a length <= as not aligned. [default: 0] -r, --reverse         Flag.
-Align query in forward and reverse orientation and choose the best alignment. [default option]
+Align query in forward and reverse orientation and choose the best alignment.
+[Set by default] -u, --unaligned       Flag.
+Write unaligned reads in sam output [Unset by default]
 ```

 ###pyssw output